Pakistan 'honor killing': UK woman raped before death

 The dead woman's father, Chaudhary Shahid, has also been remanded on suspicion of having been an accessory to her murder, Ghazanfar said.

 He is accused of having lured his daughter to Pakistan under false pretenses when she was murdered.
-Both men are expected to be formally charged at a court hearing next week.
+Ghazanfar told CNN that both men will be prosecuted for the Briton's murder at a court hearing next week.

 Widower: 'I want justice'